ram-bor/group-mern-project/README.md

 # Database

-Created files to hold JSON data for orders and items.
-Created connection files and seed files to seed database
+Created files to hold JSON data for order catalog and items Created files to import, connect and seed database

 # Schema/Models

-Created directories to hold model/routes files.
+Created directories to hold model/routes files
-Created relevant schemas for models to be exported with appropriate data validation types.
+Created relevant schemas for models to be exported with appropriate data validation types

+# Controllers/Routes

+Added multiple HTTP methods to implement CRUD by setting up appropriate route paths